Banking in Australia: Mutual banking in Australia

-Great Southern Bank is Australia's largest customer owned bank having achieved this status with the rebranding from Credit Union Australia on 1 June 2021.
-Previously Heritage Bank was Australia's largest customer-owned bank, having changed its name from Heritage Building Society in December 2011.
 A number of credit unions and building societies changed their business names to include the word 'bank', to overcome adverse perceptions of smaller deposit-taking entities.
 For example, in September 2011 Bank Australia (formerly Bankmecu) was announced as Australia's first customer-owned bank.
 Three teachers' credit unions have become known as 'banks'; namely, RACQ Bank (formerly the Queensland Teachers' Credit Union), Bank First (formerly the Victoria Teachers' Credit Union), and Teachers Mutual Bank (formerly Teachers Credit Union).
 The Police & Nurses' Credit Union began trading as P&N Bank in March 2013, and some credit unions are electing to use 'mutual banking' as a business tagline, rather than as a business name, as they do not meet the criteria to be called a 'bank'.